 Trine Kellberg Nielsen

 Karen Ruebens received her PhD from the University of Southampton (UK) in 2012 and has since been working as a postdoctoral researcher, first at the MONREPOS Archaeological Research Centre for Human Behavioural Evolution (Neuwied) and then at the Max Planck Institute for Evolutionary Anthropology (MPI-EVA, Leipzig).
-After a maternity break in 2016 she successfully obtained a fellowship through the Marie Skłodowska-Curie Career Restart scheme for a project at MPI-EVA focussing on Middle Palaeolithic projectile technology in Western Europe.
+After a maternity break she successfully obtained a fellowship through the Marie Skłodowska-Curie Career Restart scheme for a project at MPI-EVA focussing on Middle Palaeolithic projectile technology in Western Europe.
 Her research interests are focused on unravelling Neanderthal behaviour through wider-scale comparative lithic and faunal analyses, most recently including training in Zooarchaeology by Mass Spectrometry (ZooMS).

 I am a Palaeolithic Archaeologist and postdoctoral researcher with the Human Origins Group at Leiden University in the Netherlands, where I look into the roles fire played in Neandertal and early modern human lifeways, with special emphasis on identifying evidence of fire production by Palaeolithic peoples.
-Having attended every ESHE meeting, save the inaugural meeting in Leipzig in 2011, I have had the opportunity to watch the organization grow and thrive over the years.
-I am a co-organizer of Virtual ESHE 2021 and was a member of the local organizing committee for the upcoming ESHE meeting in 2017, where I was first elected to the ESHE Board.
-With your support, I hope to continue my contribution to the organization of the Society in the years to come in an official capacity as a Regular Board Member.
+Having attended every ESHE meeting since 2012, I have had the opportunity and privilege to watch the organization grow and thrive over the years.
+I am a co-organizer of Virtual ESHE 2021 and was a member of the local organizing committee for the Leiden ESHE meeting in 2017, where I was first elected to the ESHE Board.
+With your support, I hope to continue my contribution to the organization of the Society in this official capacity for the coming years.
 Together with my colleagues on the board and the general membership of the Society, I look forward to advancing the fields of Human Evolution, Palaeolithic Archaeology and Palaeoanthropology in both the professional and public spheres, especially among students and early career researchers.